tapzx2/categorize-accounting-data/README.md

 # Read Me

+## Next Step

+make "separate" and "categorize" should be 2 different programs

+## Old Info

 problem: I really don't want to do our accounting each year.
 It involves:

 - labeling each expense